hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the available load balancers algorithms.
+Lists all the available load balancers' algorithms.

 ###Examples
 List all algorithms: